iamyourdre/sistem-rekomendasi-jurusan-kuliah/README.md

 In the project directory, prepare for backend prerequisites:

-Open `backend/models/UserModel.js` and then check line 60 - 68.
+Open `backend/models/UserModel.js` and then check line 60 - 68.\
+Don't forget to rename `backend/models/.example.env` to `.env` and update the values.

 After that, install the backend package: